One of the most perplexing aspects of the Covid pandemic has been attempting to understand how dangerous it is for different cohorts of people.

 Unsurprisingly, the researchers also found that older people are much more likely to get long Covid than younger people, and as expected, body weight also came into play—people with long Covid also had a higher average BMI than those whose symptoms resolved more quickly.
 Let’s remember, too, that as higher physical activity levels are associated with a lower risk of hospitalization and Covid symptoms, they’re also associated with a lower risk of long Covid.

-It’s also worth noting that the persistence of a respiratory tract infection is hardly unique to Covid.
-In fact, it happens even more frequently with the flu—according to 2015 research, about 10 percent of people who get the flu are still sick after 14 days.
+It’s also worth noting that the persistence of a respiratory tract infection is hardly unique to Covid—according to 2015 research, about 10 percent of people who get the flu are still sick after 14 days.